-Significant Features for Hunting
+Significant Features of Hunting Rangefinders

 The purpose behind having a laser rangefinder for hunting is to get an accurate distance for bowhunting and extended gun hunting.
-For close range rifle hunting, under 300 yards, you won’t need a laser rangefinder if you know your rifle well.
+For close-range rifle hunting, under 300 yards, you won’t need a laser rangefinder if you know your rifle well.

 For bowhunting, features are now coming out to help you predict your shot.
 It gives you the horizontal distance between you and your target if you’re hunting in a tree stand.
 It can make you a deadlier bow hunter if you get used to it.

-Other nice to have features include a lanyard strap to keep your rangefinder ready, a common battery size, one button aiming and reasonable weather resistance.
+Other nice to have features include a lanyard strap to keep your rangefinder ready, a common battery size, one-button aiming and reasonable weather resistance.

-It goes without saying, don’t have bright colored gear.
+It goes without saying, don’t have bright-colored gear.
 It doesn’t have to be camo, but white or pink is going to draw attention while on the stand and in camp!

-Significant Features for Golf
+Significant Features of Golf Rangefinders